tytydraco/yessleep/out/I_found_something_strange_in_my_cousins_laptop.md

 This kinda made me feel sad.

 Eric is only 16 and he has to write a Eulogy for his entire family.
-It kinda made me feel sad.

 Anyways I started reading,